Zilliqa/dev-portal-old/docs/exchange-getting-started.md

 ---

 ---

+# $ZIL Disclaimer
+Please read [$ZIL disclaimer](https://www.zilliqa.com/disclaimer) before proceeding.

-# NOTICE TO EXCHANGES
+# Introduction

-> Interim Zillings (“Interim ZILs”) for Zillings (“ZILs”) are not available for offer, sale or transfer to U.S persons (as defined in Regulation S of the U.S. Securities Act of 1933).
-Please ensure that, at the time of exchange of Interim ZILs for ZILs, each holder of ZILs confirms that it is not a U.S person (as defined in Regulation S of the U.S. Securities Act of 1933).
----
+To interact with Zilliqa network, you can either
+- interact with endpoints provided by Zilliqa
+- host an endpoint within your infrastructure

+These endpoints are known as Seed Node in Zilliqa network.
+They store the full histocial infornmation about Zilliqa broadcast and forward transactions into the network.

-While it's possible to use the public endpoint provided by Zilliqa to interact with the blockchain, we recommend that all exchanges who wish to support trading on the main net set up seed nodes.
-This document walks you through the basic steps needed to get up and running.
+This section will walks you through the basic steps needed to get up and running.

 ## IP whitelisting